grupovorp/birthday-widget/Readme.md

 ### Message Templates

-1. Go to the templates section in widget settings and create a new template.
+1. Go to the templates section in Vorp AI settings and create a new template.
    <br>
    <img width="600" alt="create template" src="images/github images/create_template.png">